When Katsuoki Kawahara, was asked how long it takes to produce a pine tree that appears to be 100 years old, he replied,”One hundred years!”

 Prune broken, rubbing or damaged branches as you work.
 Remove all pine cones as well.
 Grab all the needles and pull back using the thumbs to “rub” them off at the branch.
 We will discuss branch selection later in this article.

 Where: In Japan and other places were this pine thrives, and on a mature tree in sections of strong growth, we would leave at least 12 or 13 pairs of needles on each shoot.
 Areas of medium strength or areas where you wish to channel more energy can keep most or all of this years needles.
 Weaker areas and areas needing the most energy may need to keep all healthy needles.
-I other areas where this pine does not grow so vigorously, leave more pairs accordingly.
+In areas where this pine does not grow so vigorously, leave more pairs accordingly.
 If in doubt, err on the cautious side.

 On smaller or stressed trees, leave all the current year’s needles in strong areas, and leave second year healthy needles as well on weaker growth areas.
 Do not disturb the small buds along and in the old needles as these will be valuable in next years development.